At a conventional plant, most operations are performed manually by workers.

 In this sector, digital transformation speeds up construction and finishing processes, reduces the risk of human error, and improves environmental sustainability.

-Key tools include BIM modeling, where a 3D building design is developed in specialized apps to help detect problem areas and inconsistencies on time; automation, for example drones are used in surveys and site studies before construction, and the SAM100 masonry robot lays bricks on its own, taking six times less time than a person; smart sensors, which monitor humidity levels and temperature changes,
+The main tools are: BIM modeling - the 3D building design is developed in specialized applications, which helps identify problem areas and inconsistencies in time; robotics - for example, drones are used in surveys and pre-construction site studies, while the SAM100 bricklaying machine lays bricks on its own, taking 6 times less time than a person; smart sensors - they monitor humidity levels and temperature changes,

-can detect thermal bridges, identify mold on the foundation and in the roof space, and so on; EDI software for collecting and processing large volumes of data - from information about building material suppliers to government contract agreements.
+can detect thermal bridges, identify mold in foundations and attic spaces, and so on; ERP systems for collecting and processing large volumes of data - from information about construction material suppliers to public contract agreements.

 Digital transformation is useful both for small farms and for agro-industrial enterprises with branches in several regions of CIS.